MachineLemonade/docs/v0.10/ee-installation-eks.md

 * If you are creating the EKS cluster from the UI **only the user who created the cluster will have kubectl access to the cluster**.
 To give more users `kubectl` access, you'll have to configure that manually.
 [This post](http://marcinkaszynski.com/2018/07/12/eks-auth.html) goes through how IAM plays with EKS.
 * You'll be able to see each of your underlying nodes in the EC2 console.
 We recommend using 3 [t2.2xlarge](https://aws.amazon.com/ec2/instance-types/) nodes as a starting cluster size.
 You are free to use whatever node types you'd like, but Astronomer takes ~11 CPUs and ~40GB of memory as the default overhead.
 You can customize the default resource requests (see step 9).

+**Note:** If you work with multiple Kubernetes environments, `kubectx` is an incredibly useful tool for quickly switching between Kubernetes clusters.
+Learn more [here](https://github.com/ahmetb/kubectx).

 ## 4. Create a Namespace and Configure Helm+Tiller